Key takeaways

 - Cost of goods sold (COGS) = the number on your annual income statement

-Inventory turnover ratio example
+Inventory turnover calculation example

-Let’s say you own a bookstore, and you’re trying to figure out inventory turnover for one of your best sellers.
+Let’s say you own a bookstore, and you’re trying to figure out your inventory turnover ratio for one of your best sellers.
 Your COGS is $10,000.
-Your beginning inventory is $3,000, and your ending inventory is $1,000—so your average inventory is $2,000 ($3,000 + $1,000 and then divided by 2).
+Your beginning inventory is $3,000, and your ending inventory is $1,000, which makes your average inventory $2,000 ($3,000 + $1,000 and then divided by 2).
 If we plug those numbers into the formula, we get:

 $10,000 (your COGS) / $2,000 (your average inventory) = 5 (your turnover rate)